 - have previously contracted laminitis, specifically those that were not promptly diagnosed by a vet.

 - are part of the native Ireland/UK pony breeds.

 - took a long time to recover from an episode.

 - had periods longer than 8 weeks in-between regular hoof care.

-Laminitis can be classed as “acute” if it is still at its early stage and can be treated to prevent it developing further.
-Chronic laminitis refers to and ongoing or recurring condition where damage has already been done permanently changing the hoof structure.
+Laminitis can be classed as “acute” if it is still at its early stage and can be treated to prevent it from developing further.
+Chronic laminitis refers to an ongoing or recurring condition where damage has already been done permanently changing the hoof structure.